MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/vscode/using-vscode-for-debugging-compiled-cmdlets.md

 This guide will show you how to interactively debug C# source code for a compiled PowerShell module, using Visual Studio Code and the C# extension.

-> These steps will show you how to debug your module in PowerShell Core.
-They will not work for Windows PowerShell.

 Some familiarity with the Visual Studio Code debugger is assumed.

 - For a general introduction to the Visual Studio Code debugger, see [Debugging in Visual Studio Code][].